-Prerequisites: BIO 407.
+Prerequisites: A grade of "C" or better in BIO 407.
 In this course, students will plan and perform an original research project.
 The data will be organized and analyzed using statistical methods, and presented through a Senior Thesis and a public presentation of their data.
 This is a Capstone Biology course in which Biology majors will utilize their knowledge and skills developed through the Biology curriculum.
 This course should be taken during the final semester in which the degree requirements are met